 - Schedule health screenings

-A care plan is the outline of any health care and behavioral health services, and Long-Term Services and Supports you need and how you will get them.
-Your care team will work with you to come up with the care plan.
-Your care plan will be made just for you and will be updated as your needs and goals change.
+A care plan tells you and your doctors what services you need, and how you will get them.
+It includes your medical, behavioral health, and long-term services and supports (LTSS) needs.
+Your care team will work with you to come up with a care plan.
+Your care plan will be made just for you and your needs.

 Your care plan will include:

 - A timeline for when you should get the services you need